In need of a sweet spread for your toasties? Then you have to try this delicious Orange Marmalade recipe made with just five ingredients.

 - 1 vanilla bean split

 - 8 cups water

-Pour the marmalade into clean, hot Mason jars.
+Step 6:: our the marmalade into clean, hot Mason jars.
 Wipe the rim thoroughly and seal the lids.
-Store in the pantry up to one year.
+Store in the pantry for up to one year.

 What Can You Eat Orange Marmalade With //

 - Toast: One of my favorite ways to eat orange marmalade is by spreading it on a toasted slice of bread with butter.
 It’s quick, easy and delicious.

 - Yogurt: I love having a bowl of Greek yogurt topped with some granola, fruits and orange marmalade.

 - Salads: When I make a salad at home, I also tend to make the dressing for it at home.
 I love a citrus and zesty vinaigrette and adding a bit of orange marmalade into your dressing will give you an amazing flavor and zest.

 How Long Does Homemade Orange Marmalade Last //

 To keep homemade marmalade you need to make sure to store it appropriately.
 You need to store the marmalade after it has cooled down in a sterilized mason jar.
 Its should be stored in a cool, dry place away from direct light.
 It can be stored in a pantry for up to a year.
 However, once you have opened the jar make sure to keep it refrigerated and can be used for up to a month.